 Combat is simple and more fluid than in older Resident Evil games.
 You can move and aim without issue and overall, it feels like a modern action game.
 Zombies take an excessive amount of bullets to kill and it's hard to tell if they're actually dead or if they'll spring back up and attack again.
 There's no cheesing the enemies by shooting them in the leg then repeatedly stabbing them with your melee weapon as the combat knives break over time and don't do a whole lot of damage.
 That being said, there's no point where you'll feel completely overwhelmed by zombies and you'll almost always have the chance to run if you're low on ammo or simply want to avoid a fight.

 Watch Resident Evil 2 in action

-To watch the first hour of gameplay, check out our Let's Play Resident Evil 2 Remake video featuring our good friend GGRC.
+To watch the first hour of gameplay, check out our Let's Play Resident Evil 2 Remake (2019) video with our good friend GGRC.